ajainvivek/ember-multiple-application/README.md

 ## Overview
 This repository showcases structuring multiple ember-cli apps that share some common code (such as models, components, etc) from commons application.

 This repository is extended from `workmanw` repo.
-The pattern is modified with inclusion of dependency management, switching across apps without CORS issue and resolving some blockers issue.
+The pattern is modified with inclusion of dependency management, switching across apps resolving CORS issue and also resolving some blockers issue.

 ## Details